DMME-NL/RP2040-DSP-Public/README.md

 - **Expression pedals:** 2 inputs, configurable.
 - **❗NOTE:** Inputs are not attenuated and will clip with high-output pickups.
 The ADC has an input RC filter on-board that can be replaced by a ~100k series resistance to provide ~2x attenuation.

-> **Later versions:**  PCM3060 versions are work-in-progress and have not yet been fully tested!.
-The concept was proven on a breadboard (I2S only) without changes to the software.
+> **Later versions:**  PCM3060 version are have not yet been fully tested!.
+The concept was proven on a different PCB design without any changes to the software.
+ALthough, I did not test this PCB design specificaly, it should work perfectly fine.

 ---